top of page

 Millennium Fellowship Project: Hepatitis B:Know it, Prevent it and Beat it

-As a fellow and also double and the campus director for college of Health Sciences Cohort A of the Millennium Fellowship 2024, fifteen fellow we I organized a three-day program under the Hepatitis B Hero’s Initiative.
-Our goal was to raise awareness, educate, and provide free screenings for Hepatitis B. The program, themed "Hepatitis B: Know It, Prevent It, Beat It," focused on empowering communities with knowledge about the disease and promoting early detection as a means to prevent its spread.
+I joined a team of fifteen Fellows in organizing a three-day program under the Hepatitis B Hero’s Initiative.
+Our goal was to raise awareness, educate the public, and provide free screenings for Hepatitis B. The program, themed "Hepatitis B: Know It, Prevent It, Beat It," focused on empowering communities with knowledge about the disease and promoting early detection as a means of prevention.
 Hepatitis B remains a significant public health challenge, but it is both preventable and treatable with the right interventions.

-On the first day, we launched the program with an online awareness kickoff.
-This session was designed to introduce the initiative and share valuable information about Hepatitis B, including its transmission, symptoms, prevention strategies, and available treatments.
+We launched the program with an online awareness session designed to introduce the initiative and share valuable information about Hepatitis B, including its transmission, symptoms, prevention strategies, and available treatments.
 Participants engaged in an interactive session, asking questions and clarifying common misconceptions about the disease.
 The online platform allowed us to reach a wide audience, emphasizing the importance of proactive health management.

-The second day focused on secondary school awareness and education.
-We visited Oke Ose Community Grammar School, where we spoke to students and staff about Hepatitis B prevention and the critical role of vaccination in safeguarding health.
+On the second day, we visited Oke Ose Community Grammar School, where we educated students and staff about Hepatitis B prevention and the critical role of vaccination in safeguarding health.
 The session included health talks, distribution of informational materials such as flyers and pamphlets, and open discussions to address concerns.
 This day was particularly significant as it empowered young people with the knowledge to protect themselves and their communities.

-On the final day, we organized a community outreach event that included free Hepatitis B screenings at Okeose Community Health Care Center.
+The final day featured a community outreach event at Oke Ose Community Health Care Center, where we provided free Hepatitis B screenings.
 Collaborating with healthcare professionals, we offered tests to participants and provided one-on-one consultations for those at risk or who tested positive.
 Health counseling and referrals for follow-up care were also made available.
 This outreach effort highlighted the importance of early detection in managing and reducing the impact of Hepatitis B.

-Through this initiative, we were able to empower over 100 individuals with crucial knowledge about Hepatitis B, its prevention, and its treatment options.
+Through this initiative, we empowered over 100 individuals with crucial knowledge about Hepatitis B, its prevention, and its treatment options.
 The free screenings facilitated early diagnosis and medical intervention for many participants, potentially preventing severe complications and improving overall health outcomes.
 By educating students and engaging the broader community, we strengthened collective efforts toward safeguarding public health.

 About the Millennium Fellow